CiscoDevNet/intersight-powershell/docs/Initialize-IntersightFabricSwitchControlPolicy.md

 ```

 ### -FabricPcVhbaReset
 When enabled, a Registered State Change Notification (RSCN) is sent to the VIC adapter when any member port within the fabric port-channel goes down and vHBA would reset to restore the connection immediately.
-When disabled (default), vHBA reset is done only when all the members of a fabric port-channel are down.\n* `Disabled` - Admin configured Disabled State.\n* `Enabled` - Admin configured Enabled State.
+When disabled (default), vHBA reset is done only when all the members of a fabric port-channel are down.
+Fabric port-channel vHBA reset is not supported on Unified Edge and cannot be enabled.\n* `Disabled` - Admin configured Disabled State.\n* `Enabled` - Admin configured Enabled State.

 ```yaml
 Type: FabricSwitchControlPolicy.FabricPcVhbaResetEnum